Ahnset/Toaster-Library/README.md

 ## How tu use it?

-the `s` method from the `ToasterMessage` object is responsible for displaying toast messages, use it as follow:
+the `s` method from the `ToasterMessage` object is responsible for displaying toast messages. the `s` method takes in a context and the string message as parameters.

+here is an example:

 ```kotlin
 ToasterMessage.s(context, "this is a simple message!")